-Often called ‘the application of funds, uses of funds reflect how an organization used the money it received from various sources.
-The uses of funds can also be understood as the cash outflow since it is the money spent for various activities performed to achieve the organizational goals.
+Often called the application of funds, the flow of funds statement reflects how an organization used the money it received from various sources.
+The use of funds can also be understood as cash outflow, since it is the money spent for various activities performed to achieve organizational goals.

 It generally consists of the following components:

 Organizations will need cash and working capital to run the business and perform day-to-day activities.

 The opening balance of the supplies, equipment, and furniture tells us where the organization has already spent its money.

 Purchase of Land and Building

 The amount spent on acquiring land and building for business use is a huge capital expense and results in cash outflow.